-- F.3.1 Work with HART and Suffolk County Transit Services to make bus service a more attractive and usable travel option, e.g.: - Improve service coverage, speed and frequency - Extend hours of service and include weekend service where possible - Serve key destinations such as commercial centers, community facilities, and employment areas - Explore flexible, demand-responsive services using smaller vehicles to supplement traditional fixed routes - Improve the efficiency and attractiveness of bus transit facilities (bus pull-outs, passenger waiting shelters, signage, etc.) - Explore the feasibility of developing Bus Rapid Transit Service to serve the Route 110 corridor7 - F.3.2 Support the complete electrification of the Port Jefferson branch line of the LIRR and increase the frequency of trains east of Huntington. - F.3.3 Work with LIRR to improve the attractiveness of stations for users (more attractive facilities, adequate and convenient parking, pedestrian connections to adjacent neighborhoods, mixed-use development, etc.) - F.3.4 Ensure that transit facilities are accessible to persons with disabilities or special needs. - F.3.5 Promote transit use as part of a Transportation Demand Management strategy (see Transportation Strategy F.1.9).
+- Explore flexible, demand-responsive services using smaller vehicles to supplement traditional fixed routes. - Improve the efficiency and attractiveness of bus transit facilities (bus pull-outs, passenger waiting shelters, signage, etc.). - Explore the feasibility of developing Bus Rapid Transit Service to serve the Route 110 corridor. - F.3.2 Support the complete electrification of the Port Jefferson branch line of the LIRR and increase the frequency of trains east of Huntington. - F.3.3 Work with LIRR to improve the attractiveness of stations for users (more attractive facilities, adequate and convenient parking, pedestrian connections to adjacent neighborhoods, mixed-use development, etc.). - F.3.4 Ensure that transit facilities are accessible to persons with disabilities or special needs. - F.3.5 Promote transit use as part of a Transportation Demand Management strategy (see Transportation Strategy F.1.9).